Home / packaging / shipping / mailer box vs shipping box

 How to Choose Between a Mailer Box and a Shipping Box?

 To choose between a mailer box and a shipping box, match the box structure to product weight, handling stress, and transit distance.
 Use a mailer box for lightweight, single-item orders shipped as parcels, and use a shipping box for heavier, stacked, or long-distance freight.
+Mailer boxes are ideal for shipping lightweight to medium-weight, non-fragile e-commerce products, and shipping boxes work best for transporting heavy, bulky, or fragile items.
+Both have their own use cases; choose them appropriately on the basis of their performance and sustainability in relation to your shipping requirements.

 Scroll to Top